-For the Three Months Ended
+For the Six Months Ended

-June 30, 2022 June 30, 2021
+Septe ember 30, 2022 September 30, 2021

-Salaries and Benefits (1) \$ 124,110 \$ 106,351
+Salaries and Benefits (1) \$ 272,757 \$ 243,718

-Consulting fees (2) 85,000 85,000
+Consulting fees (2) 226,250 170,000

-Non-cash Options Vested (3) 1,005,602 546,505
+Non-cash Options Vested (3) 1,569,373 951,338

-Total \$ 1,214,712 \$ 737,856
+Total \$ 2,068,380 \$ 1,365,055

-- 1) Salaries and benefits incurred with directors and officers are included in Administrative fees on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss. - Consulting fees included in Administrative Fees on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss are paid to the Chairman and CEO for management consulting services, as well as Director's Fees paid to GreenPower's four independent directors. - 3) Amounts recognized for related party stock-based compensation are included in Share-based payments on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss.
+- 1) Salaries and benefits incurred with directors and officers are included in Administrative fees on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss. - Consulting fees included in Administrative Fees on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss are paid to the Chairman and CEO for management consulting services, as well as Director's Fees paid to GreenPower's four independent directors. - Amounts recognized for related party stock-based compensation are included in Share-based payments on the Consolidated Condensed Interim Statements of Operations and Comprehensive Loss.

-Accounts payable and accrued liabilities at June 30, 2022 included \$206,444 (March 31, 2022 - \$243,773) owed to officers, directors, and companies controlled by officers and directors, and shareholders, which is non-interest bearing, unsecured and has no fixed terms of repayment.
+Accounts payable and accrued liabilities at September 30, 2022 included \$80,216 (March 31, 2022 - \$243,773) owed to officers, directors, and companies controlled by officers and directors, and shareholders, which is non-interest bearing, unsecured and has no fixed terms of repayment.

-During May and June, 2022 GreenPower received 5 loans totaling CAD\$2,325,000 (\$1,823,014) from a company that is beneficially owned by the CEO and Chairman of the Company.
+During the six months ended September 30, 2022 GreenPower received loans totaling CAD\$3,110,000 and US\$25,000 from a company that is beneficially owned by the CEO and Chairman of the Company.
 The loans bear interest at 12.0% per annum plus such additional bonus interest, if any, as may be agreed to and approved by GreenPower's Board of Directors at a later date.
 The loans mature on the earlier of (i) the date that the Borrower completes a debt or equity financing, (ii) from receipt of excess proceeds on the sale of buses or (iii) March 31, 2023.
 The Company has agreed to grant the lender a general security assignment on the assets of GreenPower Motor Company Inc., which will be subordinated to any security assignment of senior lenders.
-Subsequent to the end of the quarter an additional CAD \$100,000 was loaned to the
+Subsequent to the end of the quarter an additional CAD \$310,000 was loaned to the Company from the company beneficially owned by the CEO and Chairman of the Company, and CAD\$250,000 was loaned to the Company from a company beneficially owned by a Director of the Company (Note 23).
+Both loans were on the same terms as the other related party loans, and none of the loans have matured as of the date of this report as a result of the ATM financing.